JeffreyBull76/CI_Project1/README.md

    * Contains a title with the groups name.
 This has been styled with offset shadow effects
    * On screen sizes above 820px the navigation consists of 3 buttons floated right with a simple animation when hovered.
 These show active page with an underline effect.
    * All elements are responsive at various sizes
-   * The bunting (flags) effect is desinged to be asymmetrical, it shifts and scales at various screen sizes to remain in view but not to obscure anything vital.
+   * The bunting (flags) effect is designed to be asymmetrical, it shifts and scales at various screen sizes to remain in view but not to obscure anything vital.
    * Bunting was designed using inkscape by me.
 It is not present on the discover and contact pages.
 It goes under and above certain elements by using z-index.
    * Navigation elements are consistent across 3 pages